sourcegraph/sourcegraph-public-snapshot/doc/cloud/getting_started_on_cloud.md

 # Getting Started on Sourcegraph Cloud for Individuals

+> WARNING: [Private code on Sourcegraph.com is no longer supported](https://about.sourcegraph.com/blog/single-tenant-cloud) and all previously synced code will be removed on August 1.

 Are you new to Sourcegraph Cloud?
 This is your place to start.

 [Sourcegraph Cloud](https://sourcegraph.com/search) lets you search across your personal code from GitHub.com or GitLab.com, and across more than 2 million open source repositories.
 Sourcegraph Cloud allows any individual to sign up, connect personal repositories, and search across personal code for free.